 Indeed, Auto Europe is our primary de facto option whenever it comes to renting cars in Europe.

-Even if there’s no price difference between booking direct with the rental car agency versus Auto Europe, we always err on the side of booking with Auto Europe.
+Even if there’s no price difference between booking direct with the rental car agency or an online booking engine versus Auto Europe, we always err on the side of booking with Auto Europe.

 Overall, renting a car in Europe can be tricky, but it really felt like we had an ally with Auto Europe, and we continue to book with them any chance we get…